benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/3-Web-apps/3-frontends/1-displayapp/_index.en.md

 * **Sign out**: Signs out the Cognito user from the frontend and returns you to the sign-in page.

 The QR code shown will change every five minutes and limit the total number of orders to the value shown on the screen (10 by default).
 Later, in the end-to-end test, you will scan this QR code to start the ordering process.

+Keep the Display App open in a browser tab.

 ## Next steps